hidglobal/digitalpersona-sample-angularjs/docs/configure.md

 ## Service identity

 DigitalPersona Server does not allow regular users to create or delete their own accounts.
-Only an authorized account having the `Create Customer` permission can create and delete DigitalPersona User accounts.
-The demo NodeJS server must be able to work on behalf of such authorized account.
+Only an authorized account having the *Create Customer* permission can create and delete DigitalPersona User accounts.
+The demo NodeJS server must be able to work on behalf of the authorized account mentioned above.

-* On the DigitalPersona Server:
+* **On the DigitalPersona Server**
-   * create a dedicated Windows account which will be used as a customer account manager
+   * Create a dedicated Windows account to be used as a customer account manager.
-   * add this account to the `Security Officer` role using the AzMan console.
+   * Add this account to the *Security Officer* role using the Microsoft AzMan console.
-   * for the `Security Officer` role, add the `Create Customers` task authorization.
+   * Add the *Create Customers* task authorization to the *Security Officer* role,.

-* On the demo server:
+* **On the demo server**
-   * add the account name and password to the sample configuration file `/server/config.js` in the `serviceIdentity` section:
+   * Add the account name and password for the account created above to the sample configuration file */server/config.js* in the *serviceIdentity* section, as shown below.

-./server/config.js:
----
 ```
 module.exports = {
     site: {